darkxst/yc1175-indicator/README.md

 indicator module on the Sonoff iHost.
 This module controls the 4 buttons and the main RGB indicator.

-**WARNING: This is only useful if you have flashed linux or HAOS on your ihost.**
+**WARNING: This is only useful if you have flashed linux or HAOS on your iHost.**

 ## Installation